 Interview Summary: Voula Bettas Interview Summary

 Paula Antonakos-Boswell is an extremely active member of the Greek community in Kingston – from being a Sunday School and a former Greek School teacher to being heavily involved in the church council.
 Paula is also the Community Lead of the Kingston Greek History Project.
-Paula’s parents, Angelo and Bessie, immigrated to Canada in the 1960s, opening a successful restaurant in the Prescott area.
+Paula’s parents, Angelo and Bessie, immigrated to Canada in the 1960s, opening up successful businesses in Eastern Ontario.
 Paula moved to Kingston for University in the 1980s, and quickly encountered Kingston’s Greek community.
 In her interview, she speaks about growing up Greek, about her involvement in the Greek community, about marrying someone who wasn’t Greek, and much more.
 She lives in Kingston with her husband, Rick Boswell, and her two daughters, Angeline and Alexandra.

 Interview Summary: Antonakos, Paula

 The interview is in English.
 Peter, his mother and his brother came to Kingston in 1965.
 Peter’s father had been to Canada before on his own.
 Peter lived for some time in Toronto.
 He and his family owned and ran restaurants, including the Ms. Kingston Delicatessen.
 Peter was a president of the Greek community for some time.
 In 1965, when he arrived to Kingston, the church had just been established.
 Peter was part of the choir and was a chanter until the ’70s.
 In his interview, he describes his active involvement in the Greek community, watching the Greek community grow, his entrepreneurial pursuits, and his time in politics.
 There are five parts to this interview.
 Please press the ‘next’ arrow button on the audio below to hear the other parts.